What is depression?

 - Ask your GP or asthma nurse to check your inhaler technique so you know you’re using your inhaler(s) in best way and getting the full benefits of the medicines.

 Some people tell us their asthma medicine makes them feel more depressed, or they have mood swings because they take it.

 For some people who take steroid tablets for their asthma, depression can be a side effect.
 The side effect usually goes once the treatment is completed.
 Because asthma is life threatening it is important to work with your GP or nurse to help you to complete the steroid treatment.

 If you’re depressed, it’s understandable that you may be worried about using medicines that list depression as a possible side effect.
-However, it’s important to take steroid tablets exactly as prescribed and until you’re completely better.
-If you stop taking them earlier than your GP, asthma nurse or consultant has prescribed, you might end up taking higher doses of steroids in the long run.
+But it’s important to take steroid tablets exactly as prescribed and until you’re completely better.
+If you stop taking them earlier than your GP, asthma nurse or consultant has prescribed, you may end up taking higher doses of steroids in the long run.

-Using steroid tablets in the long-term can have other side effects, too, such as weight gain, moon face (a bloated face) and thin skin.
+Using steroid tablets in the long term can have other side effects, too, such as weight gain, moon face (a bloated face) and thin skin that bruises easily.
 Sometimes these side effects can leave people feeling depressed.
 If this is the case for you, speak to your GP, asthma nurse or consultant about how you’re feeling as soon as possible.